ppotturi/adp-messaging/README.md

 `host` - Azure Service Bus namespace, for example, `myservicebus.servicebus.windows.net`

 `useCredentialChain` - Boolean value for whether to authenticate connection with using Azure's credential chain.
-For example, set this to true if you wish to use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
+For example, set this to true if you wish to use [Azure Workload Identity](https://github.com/Azure/azure-workload-identity).
 If `false`, then `username` and `password` or `connectionString` are required.

+`managedIdentityClientId` - Optionally, client Id of the workload identity can be specified if there are multiple applications using different workload identities to authenticate.

 `connectionString` - Azure Service Bus connection string.
 If provided, `username` and `password` are ignored.